-Beslan School Siege Fast Facts
+Beslan School Siege Fast Facts | CNN

 - 3:17 p.m. - Most of the hostages are reportedly evacuated.

-- The siege ends with more than 330 hostages dead, half of them are children.

-- The siege ends with more than 330 hostages dead, half of them are children.
+- The siege ends with more than 330 hostages dead; half of them are children.

 May 18, 2005 - The trial opens for the only person charged in the case, Nur-Pashi Kulayev.
 He was the only hostage taker captured alive.

-May 16, 2006 - Nur-Pashi Kulayev, is found guilty of terrorism and other charges in the first part of his verdict.
+May 16, 2006 - Kulayev is found guilty of terrorism and other charges in the first part of his verdict.
 He is sentenced to life in prison on May 26.

-December 22, 2006 - A Russian parliamentary commission releases a report on its investigation into the Beslan massacre.
+December 22, 2006 - A Russian parliamentary commission releases a report on its investigation into the massacre.
 The report blames Chechen guerillas for the high death toll and exonerates Russian security forces.
 Some families denounce the report as a cover-up.

+September 1, 2009 - More than 2,500 people gather outside the school for a fifth anniversary memorial service.

+April 4, 2017 - The European Court of Human Rights orders Russia to pay nearly 3 million euros ($3.2 million) to the families of victims.
+The court says it found “serious failings” by Russian authorities in response to the attack, which contributed to the casualties among the hostages, and that Russia had not done enough to prevent the attack, despite having “sufficiently specific information of a planned terrorist attack in the area, linked to an educational institution.”